philipgreat/lighting-match-engine-core/README.md

 What is IN scope

-A simple, robust system handling large orderbook process need many external tools to work with
+* A SIMPLE, ROBUST system handling large orderbook process need many external tools to work with

 ## Limitations